razaul-selise/strory-block-ordermonkey-demo/README.md

 ### 4.Setup Storyblok

 Go to the package.json file and replace YOUR*SPACE_ID_WITHOUT*# with your SB space id.
+Also add STORYBLOK_ACCESS_TOKEN (access level: preview) in environment files.
+You can get the token from Storyblok space settings -> Access token.

 ## DO this Step each time you update storyblok schema to get the latest types and suggestions.
 Now run